 After completing either the online or paper application, the student should send the Certificate of Eligibility form to their School of Pharmacy.
 The Certificate of Eligibility form must be submitted to the Iowa Board of Pharmacy directly from the School of Pharmacy via mail.

 The Certificate of Eligibility form should be mailed to the following address:

 Iowa Board of Pharmacy

 Fees and Term of Registration

 The fee for registration as a pharmacist-intern is $30.
 This registration shall remain in effect as long as the board is satisfied that the intern is pursuing a degree in pharmacy in good faith and with reasonable diligence.
+Intern registration is non-renewable.
 Registration shall automatically terminate upon the earliest of any of the following: